If you are producing work for the site, please read the below:

 Kill fees

-If a submitted work is commissioned but not published, we will pay a kill fee of one quarter of the agreed rate if spiked after the first draft (or rough draft for illustrations), and one half if spiked after the second pass (or finished draft for illustrations).
+If a submitted work is commissioned but not published, we will pay a kill fee of one quarter of the agreed rate if spiked after the first draft (or rough sketches for illustrations), and one half if spiked after the second pass (or color draft for illustrations).
 If a commissioned work is not submitted, partially submitted, withdrawn after submission, diverges significantly from the commission or breaches our standards as above, then there will be no kill fee.

 Expenses